 Robert Houlihan, M.D.

-If you are concerned about your cardiovascular system, the first step is to discuss your symptoms with your primary care provider, who will determine if you need a referral to a cardiologist.
+If you are concerned about your cardiovascular system, the first step is to discuss your symptoms with your primary care team, who will determine if you need a referral to a cardiologist.
 You also may be referred to learn about actions you can take to prevent heart disease.

-Examples of symptoms that suggest you may need a referral to a cardiologist include:
+Symptoms that suggest you may need a referral to a cardiologist include:

 - Chest discomfort